HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 ---
 chapter: "2"
 section: "2.1"
-questions: [ "T6A01", "T6A04", "T6A05", "T6A06", "T6A07", "T6D08", "T5D13", "T5D14", "T6A03", "T6A02", "T6A08", "T6A09" ]
+questions: [ "T5D13", "T5D14", "T6A01", "T6A04", "T6A05", "T6A06", "T6A07", "T6D08", "T6A03", "T6A02", "T6A08", "T6A09" ]
 status: complete
-illustration_ideas:
-- component family portrait - A simple line drawing header for the section showing the basic components with friendly faces, positioned like a family photo.
-- capacitor internals, showing two conductive plates with an insulator
-- inductor and capacitor energy storage comparison (magnetic field vs electric field)
-- Railroad track SPDT switch diagram
-- Series vs parallel circuit diagrams
 ---

 ### Section 2.1: Basic Components

-When you peek inside any radio equipment, you'll find a fascinating array of electronic components working together in harmony.
-Let's start our exploration with passive components - the workhorses of electronic circuits that don't require an external power source to function.

-#### Resistors: The Traffic Cops of Electronics
+When you peek inside a piece of radio gear, you'll see a lot of small parts arranged on a circuit board.
+Before we look at the individual parts, it's worth understanding the two basic ways any of them can be connected.

+#### Circuit Configurations: Series and Parallel

+> **Key Information:**
+> - In *series circuits*, current is the same through all components. {{< link id="T5D13" >}}
+> - In *parallel circuits*, voltage is the same across all components. {{< link id="T5D14" >}}

+Every circuit connects components in one of two arrangements (or some mix of both):

+- **Series** means the components are wired end-to-end, so there's only one path for current to follow.
+Since there's just one path, the same current flows through every component.
+- **Parallel** means the components are wired across the same two points, giving current multiple paths it can take.
+Each path sees the same voltage, but the current can split between them.

+For the Technician exam, those two facts are all you need.
+The deeper details — how resistors, capacitors, and inductors specifically behave when combined in series or parallel — are General class material, so we'll keep it surface level here.
+With that out of the way, let's meet the components themselves.

+#### Resistors

-> **Key Information:** A resistor opposes the flow of current in any circuit (including a DC circuit).{{< link id="T6A01" >}}
+> **Key Information:** A resistor opposes the flow of current in any circuit (including a DC circuit). {{< link id="T6A01" >}}

-*Resistors* are small cylindrical components with colored bands that indicate their resistance value.
-These color codes help electronics enthusiasts determine the component's resistance.
+*Resistors* are the most common component in electronic circuits, and the simplest: they resist current.
+The through-hole kind you see in older equipment and hobbyist projects are small cylindrical parts with colored bands around them; the bands encode the resistance value using a standard color code.
+(You can learn how to read it elsewhere, if you care — you don't need that for the exam.)
+Modern equipment more often uses tiny surface-mount resistors with their values printed as numbers, but the function is the same.

 Common applications in amateur radio include:

 1. Dividing voltages to protect delicate components
 2. Limiting current to sensitive parts
 3. Setting operating points in amplifier circuits